lyra/embedded-form-glue/README.md

 Lyra servers.

-For this reason, the [Lyra Javascript library][JS Link] **must** be loaded from the Lyra PCI-DSS certifed servers.
-Consequently, it's not possible to add it in your package.json file like any other javascript library.
+For this reason, the [Lyra Javascript library][JS Link] **must** be loaded from the Lyra PCI-DSS certified servers.
+Consequently, it's not possible to add it in your package.json file like any other Javascript library.

 To make your life easier, we have created a glue library that helps you to include it into your build: the **embedded-form-glue** library.